 New technology like tablets, smartphones, software apps and cloud computing can help small business owners redesign their operational processes to boost productivity, improve collaboration and save money.
-If you need convincing, check out this blog on the U.S. Small Business Administration (SBA) website.
+If you need convincing, check out these blogs on the U.S. Small Business Administration (SBA) website.

 One related tool that has withstood the test of time is the webinar, also known as web conferencing, which has been on the scene since the 1990s.
 A webinar allows conferencing events to be shared with remote locations, enabling real-time, point-to-point communication as well as multicast communications from one sender to many receivers.
 Its younger, more sophisticated cousin is the virtual event, which is simply a gathering of people sharing a common environment on the web rather than meeting in a physical location.

 The SBA offers the following half-dozen tips for getting more from your webinar platform and virtual events: